Mihaela-Oprea/starbucks-website-copy/README.md

 # ˗ˏˋ☕ˎˊ˗ Starbucks Website Project

-This is a **fully responsive**, multi-page website project created for Starbucks.
+This is my first **HTML & CSS project**.
 It is designed to replicate a modern **Starbucks website**, featuring various sections such as a homepage, menu, products, delivery information, contact, about, sign-up, and log-in form.

 ---